Gerhard Nebel

-Gerhard Nebel (1903-1974) was a German writer and conservative cultural critic.
+Gerhard Nebel (1903-1974) was a German writer and cultural critic.

 Nebel studied philosophy and classical philology in Freiburg, Marburg and Heidelberg from 1923 to 1927, under Martin Heidegger and Karl Jaspers.
 He worked as a teacher in the Ruhr for a short time but was suspended for "socialist agitation", being a member of the Socialist Workers' Party of Germany.
 He resumed teaching in 1933, and was again suspended within a year.

 He then travelled to Egypt, where he worked as a private tutor, intermittently working in Germany in 1937 before travelling in East Africa during 1938/9.

 Nebel was drafted into the Luftwaffe and worked as a translator in Paris in 1941, where he met Ernst Jünger.
 After comparing fighter airplanes with insects in an essay, he was demoted and transferred as a construction soldier to Alderney.

 After the war, he worked again as a teacher.
 He published his diaries, and the essay collections Von den Elementen and Tyrannis und Freiheit.

 He retired in 1955, working as an independent author, his last book Hamann appearing in 1973.

-Nebel switched his ideological alignment several times during his life; he identified as a Social Democrat, a Marxist, a Nihilist, an Atheist, a Reactionary and after World War 2 he developed his own idiosyncratic form of conservativism.
+Nebel switched his ideological alignment several times during his life; he identified as a social democrat, a marxist, a nihilist, an atheist, a reactionary and after World War II he developed his own idiosyncratic form of conservativism.
 His temper was choleric, and his style often polemic and zealous.